RELS and PARTICIPATION IN THE WORLD AROUND YOU

 For Religious Studies majors who begin to consider secondary teaching as a career in their last year or two before graduation, it is not necessary to switch majors and join the College of Education.
 Combining History or language study or English or a range of coursework with a RELS major makes it possible to achieve certification as a secondary school teacher.
 Here's a link to the State of Oklahoma's certification webpage: http://www.ok.gov/sde/teacher-certification.

-Religious Studies majors can find employment in a wide variety of publishing venues, including university presses, textbook and trade houses, magazines and journals, professional organizations, and institutional publication offices.
+Religious Studies students make well-prepared candidates for roles in publishing, editing, and copy-writing.
+Majors and minors can find employment in a wide variety of publishing venues, including university presses, textbook and trade houses, magazines and journals, professional organizations, and institutional publication offices.
 Presses that publish religion and related fields need employees with familiarity of the subject matter as well as English grammar and writing skills.

 In the past several decades, businesses have found graduates with liberal arts backgrounds to be prime candidates for executive training programs and, as a result, many Religious Studies majors have developed rewarding business careers.